osh3276/cynthium/docs/usage.rst

 * Solar energy received (J/m²) and average illumination (W/m²)
 * **Feasible?**: whether the rover could complete the traverse without stopping (i.e. kinetic energy never reached zero).

+If the rover gets stuck, a **red marker** appears on both the 2D map and 3D terrain view at the exact location where it stalled.
+The manual path and autopath each have their own marker, so both failure points are visible simultaneously.

 If the rover gets stuck, the simulation also reports the **required wheel friction coefficient** that *would* make the traverse feasible (useful